History (HIST)

 The course examines the military, social and technological developments that lead to the emergence of the modern way of war in the nineteenth century, from the advent of firearms and professional armies at the end of the middle ages, through the "Gunpowder Revolution" and the rise of the nation state, to the foundations of European global military dominance and the "nation at war" of the French Revolution and Napoleon.
 On demand.

-An introduction to the cultural and political history of Europe from the Renaissance of the late Middle Ages through the religious upheavals of the 16th century.
+An introduction to the cultural and political history of Europe from the Renaissance of the late Middle Ages through the religious upheavals of the 16th century ending with the 30 Years War.
 The course will focus on the emergence of new worldviews during the Early Modern Era and the accompanying religious, social, and political transformation of Western culture.
 Topics will include European global exploration and expansion, the Protestant and Catholic Reformations, and the growth of a new understanding of our place in the cosmos.
-On demand.
+F, even years.

 HIST 353.
 Europe in the Nineteenth Century, 1815-1918.
 3 Credits.